irahiliqbal/irahiliqbal/README.md

 📫 Connect with Me

 	•	Email: irahiliqbal@gmail.com
-	•	LinkedIn: Your LinkedIn Profile (replace with your actual LinkedIn URL)
 	•	GitHub: github.com/irahiliqbal

 Feel free to modify this as you see fit, especially if you have additional links or a specific style you prefer for your GitHub page!